nonkiru/nonkiru.art/src/links.md

 </div>

 ### Websites
-**Important:** i add sites in good faith, but please contact me if any of these people are like... secretly awful!!
+**Important:** I add sites in good faith, but please contact me if any of these people are like... secretly awful!!
 <details>
 <summary>List of links to other websites. <b>Flashing and blinking GIFs!</b></summary>
 <div class="imgbutton">